-The O gauge group have built a new layout which we is suitbale for taking to a wider range of shows than our previous very large layout.
-We are able to fit thelayout, stock and operators in to two or three private vehicles, avoiding the need for van hire with all its cost and complication.
-It is a real location in East London, and a 1/3 full size card mock-up has been built, though severe liberties have been taken with its history! (see later) This has helped guide the construction and highlighted potential problems before they have become actual problems.
+The O gauge group have built a new layout which is suitable for taking to a wider range of shows than our previous very large layout.
+We are able to fit the layout, stock and operators in to three private vehicles, avoiding the need for van hire with all its cost and complication.
+It is a real location in East London just to the east of Fenchurch Street, though severe liberties have been taken with its history! (see later).

 We are now close to saying that the layout is finished and here are a few photos to show how it looks.

 The London and Blackwall Railway made an early appearance on the railway scene, opening in 1840.
 It was a short railway, being less than 4 miles long, but it had importance out of proportion to its size.
 It linked the very important West India and East India docks with the City of London, Fenchurch Street being the terminus.
 Its strategic position meant that a number of important companies built spurs off it to their own good facilities, amongst which, close to Aldgate High Street, the London and North Western Railway built Haydon Square goods depot.

 The Great Eastern leased and controlled the London and Blackwall from 1866, but it remained nominally independent until the Grouping, becoming part of the LNER in 1923.

 When thinking Fenchurch Street, knowledgeable people will immediately think of the London, Tilbury and Southend Railway, whose principal London terminus it was.
 The LT&SR was initially the creation of a constituent of the Great Eastern and London and Blackwall, but took on an independent existence.
 It concentrated it services on Fenchurch Street station, but was never the owner.